xigt/lgid/res/README.md

 ## Prebuilt Language Models

 The zip file odin-lm.zip contains word, character, and morpheme language models for 1999 languages.
 If you want to use your own LMs or build LMs from your own files, you can change the locations in `config.ini`, or download the raw ODIN data to the location in the config.
-LMs are in the format `Ngram\tFrequency\n`.
+The LM format is described in the parent `README.md` file under the
+`File Formats` section

 ## ODIN